-Haemorrhoids Working in hot conditions
+o Haemorrhoids Working in hot conditions

-Tiredness Length of working day
+o Frequent visits to toilet Difficulty in leaving classroom or workstation o Tiredness Length of working day oBalanceoComfortProblems working on slippery floorsProblem of working in a small workstation

-Balance Problems working on slippery floors
+Employee Responsibilities

-Comfort Problems of working in a small workstation
+• To inform their Line Manager in writing when they know they are pregnant.

-To inforr n their Line Manager ir n writing when they k now they are pre gnant.
-To provide the Certificate of Confinement MAT B1 , confirming the pregnancy when requested in writing to do so.
-To co-operate with the Head or designated member of the Senior Leadership Team in carrying out regular assessments.
+- To provide the Certificate of Confinement MAT B1, confirming the pregnancy when requested in writing to do so. - To co-operate with the Headteacher or designated member of the Senior Leadership Team in carrying out regular assessments.